-You will return to the recovery room, where the Venflon will be removed from your hand and your operated foot will be fitted with a surgical shoe.
+You will return to the recovery room, where a nurse will remove the Venflon (if fitted) from your hand and fit your operated foot with a surgical shoe.
 Providing you are well, you should be able to go home approximately 40 minutes after your operation.

 We will give you a 3-day supply of medication to take home with you.
-It is important that you start taking the painkillers before the anaesthetic completely wears off, as this will allow you to remain comfortable and pain-free.
+It is important that you start taking painkillers before the anaesthetic completely wears off, as this will allow you to remain comfortable and pain-free.